 If you want an inexpensive starter 3D printer that can help you learn the ins and outs of 3D printing, then the Monoprice Maker Select V2 is a great option.
 It’s a reliable entry-level 3D printer that brings a lot of value to the table.

-Print quality is one factor you need to consider when looking for the best 3D printer under $300.
+Print quality is one factor you need to consider when looking for the best budget 3D printer.
 The Monoprice Maker Select V2 is accurate and polished, complemented by its fast printing speed.
 But like the majority of 3D printers, the project size and the amount of detail affects the project.
 The more detailed and the longer the project, the longer it takes to 3D print an object.

 Among the improvements from its previous models, the Select V2 has a metal hot end.
 The all-metal hot end is used to prevent clogging and improves the heating, as well as an insulated/heating bed, which prevents warping and increases print adhesion.